 “Thirty-two.”
 I know exactly.

-We’re quiet as we walk the hallway and near a discreet part of the house.
-Seemingly out of nowhere an archway presents itself and we step through onto a wide landing sitting atop a spiral staircase.
-Ornate rod iron railings grace its sides and sea-green painted walls surround the space.
-The lighting is dim, but as we make our way down sensors illuminate each step then fall dark once we pass.
+We remain quiet as we walk down the hallway to a discreet part of the house where seemingly out of nowhere an archway appears.
+We step through onto a spacious landing set atop a broad spiral staircase.
+Ornate iron railings grace its sides and a sea-green painted walls finish the space.
+The lighting is dim but as we make our way down sensors illuminate each step then fall dark once we pass.

 “That’s interesting,” I say.
 “The lighting.
 I’ve never seen that before.”